 In 1967, a group of workers at the Marburg Laboratory in Germany began suffering from various symptoms such as fever, diarrhoea, vomiting and internal bleeding of a group of internal organs, and eventually seven workers died.

 After a thorough investigation, scientists identified the cause of the epidemic: it was a pair of monkeys imported from Uganda for polio research.

 The monkeys were carrying an extremely dangerous virus that had not been discovered before.
 They called it the Marburg Virus, named after the city where it was discovered.

 Since its discovery, it has remained mysterious; resurfacing, killing, then disappearing.
 The worst outbreak of the pandemic occurred in Angola in 2005, killing more than 200 people, and no treatment has been discovered so far.

-Paraxilabs provides safety for students and teachers as they conduct experiments through 3D simulations of real laboratories without dealing directly with any of the above-mentioned risks, You can try your free trial here.
+Through PraxiLabs, students can gain a real-world understanding of the concepts and procedures without jeopardizing their safety as they conduct experiments through 3D simulations of real laboratories without dealing directly with any of the above-mentioned risks, You can try your free trial.